tvu2/potential-octo-funicular/proposal.md

 		public boolean equals(Recipe recipe) {}
 	}
 	```
 	**e.
 Main.java**
    	This class takes in users' inputs and processes them by calling appropriate KitchenManager methods.
    	```
    	public main() {
    	// Create a KitchenManager object
    	KitchenManger KM = new KitchenManager();
-   	// Display options for users to select:
+   	// Display options for users to select: view inventory/cookbook, view ingredient/recipe, edit ingredient/recipe, delete ingredient/recipe, add ingredient/recipe, make recipe.
-   	// Ask users to select one of the 10 actions: view inventory, view ingredient, add ingredient, update ingredient, remove ingredient, view cookbook, view recipe, add recipe, update recipe, remove recipe
-   	// Depending on the action, the users may need to provide more information (recipe or ingredient) and the KitchenManager will calls appropriate method to execute the action
+   	// Depending on the selected action, the users may need to provide more information (recipe or ingredient) and the KitchenManager will calls appropriate method to execute the action
    	// Some user interface methods to display data for user or get inputs from users }
    ```